This wide- and large- screen layout

 Masquerading inbound data is no problem -

-all that's necessary is to construct something that looks like a web page
+all that's necessary is to construct something that looks like a webpage

 but in fact can be parsed to get to the embedded data.

-Masquerading outgoing data
+Masquerading outgxaoing data

 is a little more difficult -